 I mean, he’s nice and all, but also stupid.
 Stupid in the sense that a guy that looks absolutely similar to him just got killed in his own bathroom and yet David doesn’t believe at all that he was the murderer’s true target.
 And claiming that he has no enemies?
 Seriously!
-SOMEONE SUED YOU DAVID BECAUSE YOU RUINED THEIR OCEAN VIEW WITH YOUR GIANT OLD TREES IN YOUR YARD AND YOU DON’T CONSIDER THEM AN ENEMY!?
-That’s…really bold.
-And very stupid in my opinion.
+SOMEONE SUED YOU, DAVID, BECAUSE YOU RUINED THEIR OCEAN VIEW WITH YOUR GIANT OLD TREES IN YOUR YARD…AND YOU DON’T CONSIDER THEM AN ENEMY!?
+That’s…really bold, and very stupid in my opinion.
 And then after Clare collects more evidence, David STILL denies that he could ever be a target for murder.

 There is nothing redeeming about her, even when she tries to apologize for her wrongdoing.
 She takes Clare’s advice and guidance for granted and she goes off and does what she wants without really thinking about any of the consequences.
 There is even a part in the beginning of the book where she got some older man’s phone number and she probably would have called him had Clare not ripped up the phone number and tossed it in the trash and then end up in worse trouble than she already did in the book.

 She tells her daughter Joy to be careful with situations like meeting boys she barely knows and hooking up with them.
 And then by the end of the book Clare herself hooks up with someone she barely knows!
-Clare even tries to get other people out of danger (like her ex-mother-in-law and Joy) but doesn’t even think for a moment about her own safety when investigating the case.
-I mean, I understand that there is some danger involved when investigating a case, but Clare took it WAY too far when she could have easily just asked the police or any other investigators in the city to do the work.
-That way it wouldn’t take so long for her to figure out everything by herself and therefore the police would get the idea of what was really going on and actually believe her whenever she’s trying to talk to them about something she found because they would be working together, not working seperately and against each other (to the point that Clare could have almost gotten arrested for investigating by herself)!
+Another instance of Clare’s hypocrisy is that she tries to get other people out of danger (like her ex-mother-in-law and Joy).
+However, doesn’t even think for a moment about her personal safety when investigating the case.
+I understand that there is some danger involved when investigating a case, but Clare took it WAY too far when she could have easily just asked the police or any other investigators in the city to do the work.
+If she did that, it wouldn’t take so long for her to figure out everything by herself.
+Also, the police would understand what was really going on and actually believe her whenever she’s trying to talk to them about something she found because they would be working together, not working separately and against each other.
+This also would help Clare not be almost-arrested for investigating this case by herself, too!

 You have employees of David that get into all sorts of squabbles with each other all for a variety of reasons and then you also have neighbours of David that hold some kind of grudge against him, and then you also have Clare’s family issues with her ex-mother-in-law, daughter, and even her ex-husband!
 And there are too many minor characters and minor situations to count.
 I feel like that this would be easier to read if there were less minor characters and a clearer explanation for all the situations going on between the more main characters.

-As for the side plotline of the tension between Clare and her family, I felt that it was overdone.
+As for the side plotline of the tension between Clare and her family, I felt that they were overdone.
 Clare and Matteo’s tension felt like it came from a really bad romance movie where divorced romantic partners don’t get back together despite every attempt possible.
 Clare acted immature around Matteo (who was immature anyway towards her) when she could obviously be more mature like when she was trying to help her daughter Joy and it was obvious that any romantic tension that was trying to be built together wasn’t really convincing to me.

-Overall, I have to give this 2.5 out of 5 stars just because of all the issues I had with the characters and the situations going on between them.
+This rating is given because of all the issues I had with the characters and the situations going on between them.
 They all felt out of place, or not well written, and I think that this is the major thing that pulled the score of this book down to 2.5.